 GETrequests in REST

-- Private APIs represent administrative and maintenance endpoints, generally are not accessible to the outside world
+- Private APIs represent administrative and maintenance endpoints, generally not accessible to the outside world

 Exonum uses a custom Byzantine fault tolerant consensus algorithm to synchronize data among the nodes in the network.
-The Exonum network would continue operating even if up to 1/3 validators are hacked, compromised or switched off.
+The Exonum network will continue to operate even if up to 1/3 of validators are hacked, compromised or switched off.
 Hence, there is no single point of failure in the network; the whole process of transaction processing is fully decentralized.

 Exonum supports light clients, network nodes that replicate only a very small part of the blockchain, which the client is interested in.
-Light clients allow to provide access to blockchain through web or mobile apps.
+Light clients allow providing access to a blockchain through web or mobile apps.
 A light client communicates with one or more services on a full node with the help of public APIs.